Overview of GLP-1 and GLP-2 for Glycemic Control

 Lifestyle Modifications and Long-term Management

-While medications like semaglutide are important, we cannot overlook the significance of lifestyle modifications in managing diabetes.
+While medications like GLP-1 and GLP-2 are important, we cannot overlook the significance of lifestyle modifications in managing diabetes.
 Healthy eating and regular exercise play a crucial role in controlling blood sugar levels.

 In patients with both type 1 and type 2 diabetes, lifestyle changes complement pharmacological treatments.
 These modifications help in maintaining a healthy weight and reducing cardiovascular risks.
 Patients are encouraged to work on dietary plans that are low in sugars and refined carbohydrates.

 Ongoing education and support are vital.
 By fostering a proactive approach, we ensure long-term management success, helping patients lead healthier lives.
-By integrating semaglutide with these lifestyle choices, we offer a comprehensive plan that supports sustainable diabetes control.
+By integrating GLP-1 and GLP-2 with these lifestyle choices, we offer a comprehensive plan that supports sustainable diabetes control.